Tarun-Chaturvedi/Building-My-Own-X/3D-Renderer/Journal.md

 There are mainly **two types of ray tracing**:

 1. **Forward Ray Tracing:**
-   This method aligns closely with how real life works.
+   This method aligns closely with how light works in real life.
 Light from a source shoots out in all directions, reflects off surfaces in all directions, and only a minuscule fraction of that light actually enters the camera or the eye — which is how we see things.
    However, it’s extremely resource-intensive and inefficient for computation.

 2. **Backward Ray Tracing:**